Have you ever sat by a campfire or fireplace? If so, you've see biomass energy in action!

-Area farmers grow the switchgrass and then sell it to local utilities for energy, as seen in this picture.
+Area farmers grow the switchgrass and then sell it to local utilities for energy.
 The switchgrass is burned along with coal to make steam for the generators.

 In Wisconsin, people are using electricity made at the local trash dump!
 When trash decomposes, it gives off a gas called methane.
 A machine called a microturbine captures the methane gas and uses it to run a small jet engine to produce electricity.

 How about electricity from cow manure?
-Animal waste gives off methane gas too, and dairy farms in Iowa and Wisconsin are microturbines and a machine called a "digester" to turn the methane into electricity.
+Animal waste, like poop, gives off methane gas too, and dairy farms in Iowa and Wisconsin are using microturbines and a machine called a "digester" to turn the methane into electricity.